The Return Home: Bringing Aliveness Back to Daily Life

-As we re-enter the dense, demanding atmosphere of daily life, we can lose sight of the beauty, the mystery and the eloquence of the timeless ways of being expanded; the mythic realm, recently so palpable to us, can feel far away in a hurry.
-Experiences that were momentous just a few days ago can now seem irrelevant or even somewhat silly in the midst of the day’s normal routines.
+Upon re-entering the dense, demanding atmosphere of daily life, we can lose sight of the beauty, the mystery and the eloquence of timeless ways of being expanded.
+The mythic realm, so palpable to us on the mountain in West Virginia, can feel far away in a hurry.
+Experiences that were momentous just a week or so ago can now seem irrelevant, or even somewhat silly, in the midst of the day’s normal routines.

-During the return home phase of our journey, many of us may feel out of place in our once familiar worlds, in the same ways we might have felt initially lost or uncertain when we crossed the threshold into the myth of our journey.
+During the return home phase of our journey, many of us might also feel out of place in our once familiar worlds, in the same ways we might have felt initially lost or uncertain when we crossed the threshold into the mystery of our journey.

-We can especially find ourselves being pulled, sometimes as strongly as ever, back towards the more peripheral crises and persistent dramas of our current circumstances and relationships, and become swallowed by them once again.
+We might find ourselves being pulled, sometimes as strongly as ever, back towards the more peripheral crises and persistent dramas of our current circumstances and relationships, and become swallowed by them once again.

-This is a common struggle, and often we will fall or fail here once more, losing sight of the new boon of spiritual awakening and clarity.
-We in fact may need some kind of spiritual insulation to keep the seeds of our newly established boon nourished, and to keep remembering we are being re-shaped to a newly forming identity.
+This is a common struggle, and often we will fall or fail here once more, losing sight of the new boon of awakening and clarity.
+We need some kind of ‘spiritual insulation’ to keep the seeds of our newly established boon nourished, and to keep remembering we are being re-shaped to a newly forming identity.

 We might also have to re-define what ‘home’ means to us, what it now feels like, and where that is now located – especially within us.